from a handpicked tutor in LIVE 1-to-1 classes

 A hemisphere is a 3D figure which is obtained by cutting a sphere into two equal halves through its diameter.
-The hemisphere has one curved side and one flat side called the face of the hemisphere or the great circle of the sphere which helps in forming the hemisphere.
-Some of the real-life examples of a hemisphere are a bowl, igloo, the top part of a mushroom, etc.
+It has one curved side and one flat side called the face of the hemisphere or the great circle of the sphere which helps in forming the hemisphere.
+Some of the real-life examples of a hemisphere are a bowl, igloo, the top part of a mushroom, and so on.

 What is the Formula to Find the Volume of a Hemisphere?

-The volume of a hemisphere is expressed in cubic units and the formula is Volume of Hemisphere = (2πr3)/3, where π is the constant measuring 3.142 approx or 22/7, and r is the radius of the hemisphere.
+The volume of a hemisphere is expressed in cubic units and the formula which is used for the volume of a hemisphere is, Volume of Hemisphere = (2πr3)/3, where π is the constant measuring 3.142 or 22/7, and r is the radius.

 What is the Formula to Find the Surface Area of a Hemisphere?

-The surface area of a hemisphere is the curved part of the hemisphere and we calculate it by using this formula, Surface Area of Hemisphere = 3πr2, where π is the constant measuring 3.142 approx or 22/7, and r is the radius of the hemisphere.
-Note that this is the total surface area of the hemisphere which including the area of the base too.
+The surface area of a hemisphere is the curved part of the hemisphere and we calculate it by using this formula, Surface Area of Hemisphere = 3πr2, where π which is taken as 3.142 or 22/7, and r is the radius of the hemisphere.
+It should be noted that this is the total surface area of the hemisphere which includes the area of the base too.

-What is the Formula to Find the Lateral Area of a Hemisphere?
+What is the Formula to Find the CSA Area of a Hemisphere?

-If the radius of a hemisphere is mentioned, we can calculate the lateral area of a hemisphere by using this formula, Lateral Area of a Hemisphere = 2πr2, where π measures 3.142 approx or 22/7, and r is the radius of the hemisphere.
-The lateral area is the area of the curved part of the hemisphere only.
+If the radius of a hemisphere is given, we can calculate the curved surface area (CSA) of a hemisphere by using this formula, Curved surface Area of a Hemisphere = 2πr2, where π is taken as 3.142 or 22/7, and r is the radius of the hemisphere.
+The lateral surface area is the area of the curved part of the hemisphere only.
 It does not include the area of the base which is in the shape of a circle.

 Are Sphere and Hemisphere the Same?

 The sphere and hemisphere are very similar in properties since the hemisphere is made from a sphere.
-When a sphere is cut into two equal halves, these two halves are called a hemisphere.
-But one of the main differences between a sphere and a hemisphere is that a sphere does not have any flattened end but only curves whereas a hemisphere has one flattened end and one curved surface.
+When a sphere is cut into two equal halves, these two halves are called hemispheres.
+But one of the main differences between a sphere and a hemisphere is that a sphere does not have base but only a curved surface whereas a hemisphere has a base and one curved surface.

 What is a Hollow Hemisphere?